 Accommodation can be arranged if you would like a trip longer than a single day.
 Themed tours to follow in your clan footsteps available on request.
 Small groups in a car, minibus or a 50-seater coach can be catered for.
 Each of the Chatelaine's Guides live and work in the Highlands and are keen to share their local knowledge.
 Click here for full details on how to book your tour in advance.

 Local Boat Trips:

 - Phoenix Boat Trips operate from Inverness Marina with one-hour wildlife cruises from Inverness into the Moray Firth.
 This is the only authorised dolphin trip boat working from Inverness.
-A free minibus runs from Inverness Tourist Centre (Monday to Friday).
 Contact Eric Wardlaw.
 Mobile: 07703 168097.